MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ## Most important content at your fingertips

 The items that you can access appear on Home.
 If your Home canvas gets crowded, use [global search](fabric-search.md) to find what you need, quickly.
-The layout and content on Home is different for every user and every product experience, but you'll notice a lot of similarities as well.
+The layout and content on Home is different for every user and every product experience, but there are numerous similarities as well.
 These similarities are listed here and discussed in more detail later in this article.

 > [!NOTE]
 > **Power BI Home** is different from the other product experiences.
 To learn more, visit [Power BI Home](/power-bi/consumer/end-user-home.md).